 NJ Department of Environmental Protection Division of Watershed Management.
 2001.
 Management of Canadian Geese in Suburban Areas: A Guide to the Basics.
 Ithaca, NY.

 Smith, A. E., Craven, S. R., and Curtis, P. D. 1999.
 Managing Canada Geese in Urban Environments: A Technical Guide.
 Jack Berryman Institute Publication 16 and Cornell Cooperative Extension, Ithaca, NY.

 For more in-depth information, please refer to the Internet Center for Wildlife Damage Management (www.icwdm.org).

 Significant contributions and peer review by Dr. Greg Yarrow, Clemson University, and Mr. Noel Myers, State Director of the SC USDA Wildlife Services Program.
 If you or your organization has any further questions about waterfowl management or other wildlife services, please contact the Wildlife Services Program at 1-803-786-9455 or 1-866-4USDAWS.

-Carolina Clear is a program of Clemson University’s Public Service Activities.
+Carolina Clear is a program of the Clemson Cooperative Extension Service.
 Information is provided by Faculty and Cooperative Extension Agents.
 Clemson University Cooperative Extension Service offers its programs to people of all ages, regardless of race, color, sex, religion, national origin, disability, political beliefs, sexual orientation, marital or family status and is an equal opportunity employer.